Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 - Head-to-Head Comparisons

-- When Spotify for Podcasters Makes Sense
+- When Spotify for Creators Makes Sense

 - When to Choose Paid Alternatives